 From the viewpoint of a Second Amendment supporter, it doesn’t matter whether Mitt Romney is an expert varmint stalker.
 It does matter whether he is sincere in his support of the Second Amendment.
 His stories last week about his lifetime of hunting give reason to doubt that President Romney would be a reliable defender of gun-owner rights.

-Last week, Romney declared, “I’ve been a hunter pretty much all my life.”
+, “I’ve been a hunter pretty much all my life.”
 Asked for details, his staff said that he had only been hunting twice — once when he was fifteen, and last year, on an excursion for major donors to the National Republican Governors’ Association.
 On Thursday, he said that his staff was wrong: “I’ve hunted small game numerous times, as a young man and as an adult.
 I’m by no means a big game hunter.
-I’m more Jed Clampett than Teddy Roosevelt.”
+I’m more Jed Clampett

 No state in which Romney has lived shows any record of him having ever possessed a hunting license.
 However, hunting licenses in Utah are not public records, and in some states, a hunting license is not necessary for some types of small game and/or for hunting on private land.